willhennessy/eth-app-typescript/README.md

 This project was bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app).

+Then all application-level JavaScript files were converted to TypeScript.

 ## Project Structure

 The default template is a monorepo created with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).